 It is common for people to take advantage of arbitrage from neighboring countries to sell goods on the informal market, complicating efforts of American companies to establish legitimate, in-country sales channels.

 In Mozambique, foreign companies commonly work with local agents or distributors.
 Local agents provide support in overcoming regulatory requirements and initial market barriers.
-Local agents can assist with compliance with local content regulations when tendering.
+Local agents can assist with compliance of local content regulations when tendering.
 Some U.S. firms supply the Mozambican market indirectly through regional distribution agents in South Africa.
 The number of agents that have access to distribution channels across the country is limited due to poor infrastructure.

 Establishing an Office